 Despite the absence of notable, physical changes to the design of the car, the overall sales numbers of the 1993 Corvette actually increased over previous years.
 A total of 21,590 Corvettes were manufactured and sold, marking 1993 the first model year in four years to actually witness an increase in its numbers.
 Additionally, the ZR-1 Corvette received the accolades of being the winner of the top speed category of Car & Driver’s “Ten Best” issue (January, 1994).
 Despite this, the ZR-1’s numbers continued to head south, with just 448 units being produced that year.

+The last six digits begin at 100001 and run thru 121142, accounting for each of the 21,142 Corvette Coupes/Convertibles built in 1993.
+Additionally, the last six digits of the ZR-1 VIN begin at 800001 and run thru 800448, accounting for each of the 448 ZR-1 Corvette Coupes built in 1993.
+Each Vehicle Identification Number (VIN) is unique to an individual car.
 For all 1993 Corvettes, the Vehicle Identification Number was stamped on a plate on the inner vertical surface of the left windshield pillar visible through the windshield.
 Read more: 1993 Corvette VINs.